LukeGrahamLandry/franca/devlog.md

   great success, gets codegen thread time back down to what it was before gvn.
   - before: `908144 bytes, frontend: 1011ms, codegen: 493ms, 1.041 s ±  0.007 s`
   - after: `905276 bytes, frontend: 993ms, codegen: 455ms, 1.025 s ±  0.006 s`
+- tried tracking if a tmp came from a comparison (so known to be 0/1 and remember after breaking t.def) and convert some patterns with constant 0/1 to and/or instead of sel in ifcblk but doesn't seem to be faster. sad that i don't know when a load is known to be a bool. llvm's type obsession is looking more reasonable now.
+- part of why sink() on memargs helps so much is that isel can't even pull an offset into the memory access if the address is computed in a different block and is not an RSlot because of :ReferencingOldBlock,
+  - so like ok, just iterate blocks in post order for isel right?
+  - ha, yeah, now sink() just makes the compiler slightly larger and removing it makes coremark iter/sec go 17420 -> 19540.
+  - strangely, while sink isn't helpful, getting rid of it makes ALSO_OLD_COPY=true no longer help either. sink+copy still saves 30ms self compile wall time.
+    - the part of old copy that matters now is the folding extension into load. moved that to new copy and now the compilier is fast with sink() and coremark is fast without sink(). which is backwards from the intuition? duplicating the code out more makes the compiler do more work in the hopes of making other programs faster.
+    - maybe sink() prevents inlining something and thus makes the compiler do less work? no, both save_for_inlining the same number of things.
+  - no sink: `898800 bytes, frontend: 1003ms, codegen: 447ms,  1.028 s ±  0.006 s, coremark: 19444`
+  - sink: `902436 bytes, frontend: 950ms, codegen: 446ms, 991.3 ms ±   2.8 ms, coremark: 17470`

 > i sure wish zed wouldn't leak file descriptors (??)
 > it eventually dies and says "too many open files os error 24"